jellyfin-archive/jellyfin-docs/general/clients/css-customization.md

 ### Colors

 CSS supports multiple color formats, most typically hex is used.
 But simply text works too.
-To get "yellow" you can simply write "yellow", this will use preset yellow color.
-For more specificity, see below.
+To get "yellow" you can simply write "yellow", this will use a preset yellow color.
+To get a speciphic color, exact color data such as the hex codes below have to be used.

-Some examples of hex color codes.
+Some examples of hex color codes:

 `#5dd000` Green <br>
 `#0000d0` Blue <br>
 `#d00000` Red <br>
 `#00000058` Transparent black

-Go [here](https://htmlcolorcodes.com/color-picker/) for a hex color chart.
+Go [here](https://htmlcolorcodes.com/color-picker/) for a hex color chart to get a code for any given color.

 ### Comments